denisecase/world-quantum-day-2024/README.md

 ## Privacy and Security

 Current encryption methods often use calculations that are easy to perform but very hard to reverse - such as finding the prime factors of large numbers.
-It is said that Quantum Computing won't break passwords - it'll break encryption by making these "hard to reverse'' tasks easy.
+It is said that Quantum Computing won't break passwords - it'll break encryption by making these "hard to reverse" tasks easy.
 How might this affect us in terms of passwords, privacy, and security?
 Are new cryptographic techniques being developed in anticipation of quantum computing?

 ## Qubit Problems

 Traditional computing represents information as a bit - either 0 or 1.
 Quantum computing uses a qubit - it's like each one holds a vector that points to a place on a sphere of radius one.
 Every place on the surface of the sphere is a possible value, so each qubit can hold many possible "superpositions" of 0 and 1 - in addition to the traditional 0 (the north pole) and 1 (the south pole).
 What kind of problems will this be useful for?

 ## Entanglement

 Is it true that qubits can be entangled so the state of one qubit affects the state of another qubit immediately - even over vast distances?
 How is that property useful for solving problems?

 ## Machine Learning / AI

 As data analysts, we use a variety of methods to get our machines to make sense of massive amounts of data.
 How will quantum computing enhance machine learning (ML)?
 Are there areas of ML - and artificial intelligence - that might especially benefit from quantum computing?

 ## Work / Home Devices